Roots of characteristic polynomials and intersection points of line arrangements: Abstract

 \section{Abstract}

 We study a relation between roots of characteristic polynomials and intersection points of line arrangements.
 Using these results, we obtain a lot of applications for line arrangements.
 Namely, we give (i) a generalized addition theorem for line arrangements, (ii) a generalization of Faenzi-Vall\`{e}s' theorem over a field of arbitrary characteristic, (iii) a partial result on the conjecture of Terao for line arrangements, and (iv) a new sufficient condition for freeness over finite fields.
+Also, a higher dimensional version of our main results are considered.